tayo-k/bmd/content/build.md

 Build
 =====

+### TL;DR: Prioritize and measure managing risk in your product and process

 The primary function of an engineering organization is to create their product.
 There are a lot of roles and titled individuals involved in that process, but there is a fixed set of ingredients that go into the creation of a product.

 Additionally, there are specific stages that the product passes through to become a final product.
 The death of the Waterfall model of development and subsequent rise of Agile has led to demise of the stage-wise thinking of the development of technological products.